By James Kenney

 Stacey Keach and his Funky Cap

-Keach doesn’t have much to do.
-He’s Charley, a Grand-Prix race-car driver friend of Moore who gets involved simply so he can drive – he doesn’t have a direct relation to the situation,or have a character arc or anything (Moore does promise him a one million dollar payout for his help!!!!!).
-Perhaps needing the money and more likely just wanting to hang out in San Francisco and Sicily, Keach gives Moore someone to play off of without breaking a sweat.
+Keach doesn’t have so much to do.
+He’s Charley, a Grand-Prix race-car driver friend of Moore who gets involved simply so he can drive – he doesn’t have a direct relation to the situation, or have a character arc or anything (Moore does promise him a one million dollar payout for his help!!!!!).
+Perhaps needing the money and more likely just wanting to hang out in San Francisco and Sicily, Keach gives Moore a compatriot to play off of without breaking a sweat.
 It is amusing when he, dressed in a denim outfit and a funky paperboy cap and looking like a white Curtis Mayfield, tries to buy heroin off of an old lady he keeps calling “mama” in a San Francisco alleyway, just to find out it’s powdered milk.
-He doesn’t have a habit, he’s only trying to determine what has happened to the stolen stash of heroin that was in the cross – apparently trying to score from a 75 year old lady in the tenderloin district is the way to go about this.
+He doesn’t have a habit, he’s only trying to determine what has happened to the stolen stash of heroin that was hidden in the cross – apparently trying to score from a 75-year old lady in the tenderloin district is the way to go about this.